Happy Valentines Day!

 Open Door Project Plans: Look for posters around the church building to tell you about our upcoming renovation!
 Construction is expected to begin after Easter.
 Talk to Rev. Miranda or any member of the Vestry if you have questions or ideas.

 What Gifts Do We Bring?
 Gift is one theme of Epiphany, and in this season, the people of St. Dunstan’s are invited to speak up about the gifts you bring and the gifts you notice in others in the church community.
 What are we good at, and what do we love to do?
 Fill out a yellow or purple slip and put it in the big green present box near the church doors.
 Our answers will help point us towards new ideas and opportunities in our common life as a church household.
 (P.S.
 We will not assign anyone to a ministry based on these slips – PROMISE!)
 Please fill out slips by Sunday, February 24!

-Looking for Coffee Hosts for June 10 and 24!
-Please consider being a coffee host and talk with Janet Bybee for more information.
+Looking for Coffee Hosts for March 2019!
+Consider being a coffee host and talk with Janet Bybee for more information.